 On her most powerful piece of advice to other women: I can’t change or hide my disability, so I’ve just learned to be comfortable with who I am – and that’s the most liberating thing in the world.
 Being different gives you a competitive advantage.

 THE FOLD SESSIONS

-- Clothing, FB, Featured Collection, New In, Silk Blouses, SS21, Tops & BlousesRomance is on the cards with this crinkled silk blouse.
-Read more Also available in:$325.00
+Bestsellers, Clothing, FB, Featured Collection, New In, Silk Blouses, SS21, Tops & BlousesCut from butter-soft silk, the Tierney blouse is a joy to wear.
+But don't just take our word for it….
+Read more Also available in:$295.00